 Regular attendance in this course is recommended if you'd like to earn an "A".
 I will be in the classroom on the assigned days and times to deliver lectures, interact with students, and facilitate discussion.
 I expect you to attend and participate in the lecture and discussion if you plan to earn an "A".
 Please follow along on the course schedule to make sure you are attending on the proper days.
 Ultimately, 20% of your final course grade is reliant on your regular participation.
-You will earn 4 points each time you speak in class with a maximum of 20 points for the semester.
-This means, you need to attend a minimum of 5 classes and speak at least 5 times during the semester to earn full credit.
-I encourage you to attend daily and speak daily despite the points.
 You can choose not to attend and still pass the class, but it will be impossible to earn anything above an 80% in the course.
 Please do not email me with doctor's notes or explanations for your non-attendance.
 I trust you to make decisions about your attendance and I will not give approval or allowance for missing class because you do not need to seek my approval for your life decisions.
 You are an adult and can make choices about attending class and what sort of grade you are comfortable working toward.
 There is no "policy" about how many classes you "can" miss before x,y, or z happens.
 Just come to class and chat with your colleagues.
 It will be fun.